 The FTC advises consumers who order their free annual credit reports online to be sure to correctly spell annualcreditreport.com, or link to it from the FTC's web site to avoid being misdirected to other web sites that offer supposedly free reports, but only with the purchase of other products.
 While consumers may be offered additional products or services while on the authorized web site, they are not required to make a purchase to receive their free annual credit report.

 The FTC has a page that is specifically about the Free Credit Reports including more warnings about making sure you're on the right site.
 You have to give them the information that you're concerned about protecting, you don't want to give it to a look alike site.
+Or pay for something you can get for free.

 Fighting back against identity theft

-Choosing and Using Credit Cards
+Choosing and Using Credit Cards.

 Electronic Funds Transfer information